mirrorz-org/mirrorz/README.md

     "email": "admin@example.com",
     "group": "QQ: 10086 and/or Telegram @something",
-    "disk": "may be any string showing usage of disk, e.g. usage", "note": "may be any string",
+    "disk": "may be any string showing usage of disk, e.g. usage", "note": "may be any string; like speed limit or connection limit", },
-  },
   "info": [
     {